pawelc/docs/toread2.md

 Net-Trim Convex Pruning of Deep Neural Networks with Performance Guarantee Policy gradient methods for reinforcement learning with function approximation Large scale distributed deep networks
+Learning matrices and their applications
+Pattern recognition by means of automatic analogue apparatus The induction of dynamical recognizers
+Learning Context-free Grammars Capabilities and Limitations of a Recurrent Neural Network with an External Stack Memory